Do you ever get tired of the same old condiments? Tomato Jam is about to change your life!

 - To top deviled eggs

-- Use instead of ketchup on anything that uses ketchup
+- Use in place of ketchup

 - On a BLT sandwich